GrosSacASac/create-dom99-app/readme.md

 This will run `tools/inlineHTML.js` which is almost like its runtime counterpart, except that it creates a new file with every import inlined to avoid network requests.

+`npm run static-copies`

+Copy static assets

 `npm run bundle-js`

-This will run parcel, so that JS files and CSS files also have their imports resolved to avoid network requests.
-It also minfies files and can use a babel config for transpiling.
+This will run rollup, so that JS files also have their imports resolved to avoid network requests.
+It also minfies files.

 ## Linting